All Episodes

 Exactly.

-And the problem is that people would look at you like you're crazy when you start describing those things.
+Yeah, and the problem is that people would look at you like you're crazy when you start describing those things.

 And the converse happens when you look too far into the past.

-When you look into the past, and let's say the target is, how is the Great Pyramid built?
+When you look into the past and let's say the target is, how is the Great Pyramid built?

 Everybody wants to know that.

-And you give a really good description, and not only does no one believe it, but it turns out that it can be 100% correct, but if it goes against what is commonly thought to be true at the time, Then you're getting in arguments and fights with people who are Egyptologists or archaeologists or whatever, who have already made their mind up on how things were done or should have been done.
+But if it goes against what is commonly thought to be true at the time, then you're getting in arguments and fights with people who are Egyptologists or archaeologists or whatever who have already made their mind up on how things were done or should have been done.

 I'm willing to risk it, Joe.